Sweden's Fingerprint Cards says Huawei phone has its sensor, shares jump

-STOCKHOLM Biometrics technology firm Fingerprint Cards is supplying China's Huawei [HWT.UL] with fingerprint sensors for its new smartphone, the Swedish company said on Thursday, sending its shares up nearly 11 percent.
+STOCKHOLM, Sept 4 Biometrics technology firm Fingerprint Cards is supplying China's Huawei with fingerprint sensors for its new smartphone, the Swedish company said on Thursday, sending its shares up 11 percent.

-Fingerprint Cards in December last year announced the deal without naming Huawei and in May this year announced an order related to this project, it said in a statement.
+Fingerprint Cards in December last year announced the deal without naming Huawei and in May this year announced an order related to this projct, it said in a statement.

-Johan Carlstrom, Chief Executive at Fingerprint Cards, repeated the firm's market share goal for touch sensors of about 60 percent in 2014 and 50 percent in 2015, excluding those installed by Apple, he told Reuters.

-"There's no change...
-We still feel very comfortable to reach that," Carlstrom said.

 Huawei's Ascend Mate 7 is the first Android smartphone with a touch sensor.